“Carbs are evil, don’t eat them!”

 “Too much protein is bad for your kidneys!”

+When reading information about how to get fit and healthy, I can almost guarantee that at some point you have read each of the statements above.
 No wonder many of us are left confused and feeling helpless about what we can do to look and feel our best!

 Here are just a few of the positive effects of a diet high in good fat: reduced body fat, reduced sugar cravings, reduced inflammation, increased ability to heal, more stable blood sugar, lowered bad cholesterol (LDL) levels, increased good cholesterol (HDL) levels, increased absorption of certain vitamins and increased production of mood-boosting chemicals in the body.